TTU K-12 Student Handbook

 All TTU K-12 teachers follow the Texas Tech University Staff Calendar for holidays and breaks.

 Students Served by TTU K-12

 TTU K-12 serves students in the state of Texas, the United States and internationally.
-We serve two types of students:
+We serve several types of students: